 - Develops positive relationships within a shared storytelling experience;

 - Allows children to explore early literacy and the power of words as they see their stories come to life, and develop their ability to use and adapt language to communicate;

 - Offers children a bridge into the world of creative writing as they begin to see the links between the oral stories they compose and the words on a page.

-The EYFS unit (Pre-School and Reception) share topics and plan as a team, as all children free-flow and share the two classrooms and outdoor area.
-Please click on the topics below to see our plans for current or past topics this year.
+The EYFS unit (Pre-School and Reception) share topics as all children free-flow and share the two classrooms and outdoor area.

 Our Topics this year are...

 - Autumn 1 - Magical Kingdoms

 - Summer 2 - Twisted Tales

 Our current newsletter...

 Please contact me if you have any queries on: